ddovbii/colony-workshop/content/module1/prerequisites/fork_sample_bp.md

 weight: 3
 ---

+Colony leverages GitHub or BitBucket as version control for blueprint.
+In this workshop, we are using GitHub.
+---
+**NOTE**

-Note: if you don’t have a GitHub account, [create one first](https://github.com/)
+If you don’t have a GitHub account, [create one first](https://github.com/)

+---

 1\.
 Navigate to the [Promotion manager repo](https://github.com/QualiSystemsLab/aws-workshop-colony)